Horusiath/wrtc/README.md

 # wrtc

 This is a Rust library wrapper around popular [webrtc](https://webrtc.rs/), that's focused on a developer experience.
-API is loosely inspired by NodeJS [simple-peer](https://github.com/feross/simple-peer) library and tries its best to conform to idiomatic Rust structures eg. futures `Sink`/`Stream` instead of callbacks.
+Message exchange protocol is compatible with NPM [simple-peer](https://github.com/feross/simple-peer) library and tries its best to conform to idiomatic Rust structures eg. futures `Sink`/`Stream` instead of callbacks.

 ## API coverage